-Such sale contracts go by a few names (home installment contracts, contracts for deed, and buying), contract but the hallmarks are the same.
-The buyer makes a down payment and then monthly installment payments-but accrues no equity along the way.
-Title does not pass, if ever, until the last payment stipulated in the contract is made.
+Such sale contracts go by a few names (home installment contract, contract for deed, and contract buying), the hallmarks are the same.
+The buyer makes a down payment and then monthly installment payments, but accrues no equity along the way, and title does not pass, if ever, until the last payment stipulated in the contract is made.
 The seller holds the deed and retains the equity while the buyer remains responsible for the monthly payments as well as the payment of taxes, insurance and repairs.
 (Immergluck, 2018)